chr0nikler/HumanActivityRecognition/README.md

 ### Current Results

-According to [this paper](http://kilyos.ee.bilkent.edu.tr/~billur/publ_list/cj14.pdf) the best results for all sensor use are
+According to [this paper](http://kilyos.ee.bilkent.edu.tr/~billur/publ_list/cj14.pdf) the best results for accelerometer-only sensor use are

-RRSS: 99.1 +- 0.13
+RRSS: 93.3 +- 0.48
-10-fold: 99.2 +- 0.05
+10-fold: 95.5 +- 0.12
-LIO: 91.0
+LIO: 81.0

-All produced by WEKA's ANN (SVM produced extremely similar results)

-However, the paper also has results for when only 1 sensor is used for the sample data.

 ## Goal:

-See how close a CNN using resnet34 or resnet 50 does compared to these results, for one sensor (acceleration) and for all sensors.
+See how close a CNN using resnet34 does compared to these results, for only accelerometer.

-Why:

-Simply because I'm following the FastAI course to understand how their library makes creating deep learning neural networks easier to apply.
-And human movement is cool.
-There's so much to it that we know, and so much we still are trying to understand.

-## Plan of Attack

-1. Normalize data as necessary.
-2. Create images for each sample, with 1 sensor (accelerometer)
-3. Create dataset out of image data
-4. Run resnet34 over data, save results
-5. Run resnet50 over data, save results
-6. Break, compare results, see if any fine tuning helps, but don't sweat it past that.
-7. Repeat 2-6, but with all sensor data?
+## My Results

+With a CNN, I achieved a **98.7%** accuracy.
+That is 3% higher than the highest achieved by the other methods used in the paper.

+### Methods

+Refer to preprocess_data.ipynb to see how the data was created, and RecNet.ipynb to see the training and results.